 \section{Design}

-We introduce our multi-task adversarial training method in this section.
-The intuition behind our defence is that: 1) Our defence framework grows an auxiliary output from the original model.
-It detects adversarial example by checking the pairwise relationship of the original output and the auxiliary output against the encoded label pairs.
+We present our defence, namely Collaborative Multi-task Training (CMT), in this section.
+The intuitions behind our defence are: 1) Our defence framework grows an auxiliary output from the original model.
+It detects adversarial examples by checking the pairwise relationship of the original output and the auxiliary output against the encoded label pairs.
 2) The framework learns smooth decision surfaces for the original output, and steep decision surfaces for the auxiliary output.
-3) The smooth manifold for the original output mitigates transferred black-box attack, while the steep manifold learned for the auxiliary output ensures that adversarial example can be detected.
-4) The collaborative learning between the two outputs increases the difficulty for generating adversarial example when the attacker searches adversarial example based on the attacked model using adversarial gradients.
+3) The smooth manifold learnt for the original output mitigates transferred black-box attacks, while the steep manifold learnt for the auxiliary output ensures that adversarial examples can be detected.
+4) The collaborative learning between the two outputs increases the difficulty for generating adversarial examples when an attacker searches adversarial examples given gradients of the victim model.
 To better encode the label pairs for the original output and the auxiliary output, we first examine the vulnerability of the learnt decision surfaces in a neural network model, such that we can later encode label pairs based on the identified vulnerable decision boundaries.
-Based on the encoded label pairs, we introduce our collaborative multi-task training framework for both black-box attack and grey-box attack.
+Based on the encoded label pairs, we introduce our collaborative multi-task training framework for defending both black-box attacks and grey-box attacks.